mitay-walle/com.mitay-walle.runtime-presets/README.md

 # Solution
 - hardcode preset system, with predefined properties (no Reflection), based on:
-- - C#-classes for ability to Serialize Objects to one JSON
+- - C#-classes to Serialize multiplie objects to one JSON
-- - ScriptableObjects for Shared state between Scenes , Prefabs etc
+- - ScriptableObjects for Shared state between Scenes, Prefabs etc

 # Predefined presets included
 - RectTransform